jazlalli/marc_rovermars/README.md

 ##### Instructions

 1. Set the size of the grid.
 It will be a square, so pick any number between 0 and 100.
-2. Give instructions on what you want the rover to do.
+2. Give instructions on what you want the rover to do (one at a time).
   * F moves forwards
   * B moves backwards
-  * > turns rover 90deg clockwise
+  * R turns rover 90deg clockwise
-  * < turns rover 90deg anti-clockwise
+  * L turns rover 90deg anti-clockwise